On the symplectic cohomology of log Calabi-Yau surfaces

 The subspace $x_1^{a_1}x_2^{a_2}\cdots x_n^{a_n} \Lambda^* [x_1^\vee,\dots,x_n^\vee]$ is the cohomology of the component of $\cL T^n$ consisting of loops representing a certain class $(a_1,\dots,a_n) \in N = H_1(T^n,\Z)$, since this component is homotopy equivalent to $T^n$.
 The isomorphism \eqref{eq:sh-hloop} maps this subspace in the manner of Poincar\'{e} duality to the homology of the loop space.

-For a manifold $M$, string topology shows \cite{string-topology} that the space $\cL M$ has a product given by composing families of loops when they are incident, and a BV operator given by spinning the parametrization of the loops.
-The isomorphism \eqref{eq:sh-hloop} identifies these structures as well \cite{abb-schwarz-product} for the product and \cite{abouzaid-sh-viterbo} for the full BV structure).
+For a manifold $Q$, string topology shows \cite{string-topology} that the space $\cL Q$ has a product given by composing families of loops when they are incident, and a BV operator given by spinning the parametrization of the loops.
+The isomorphism \eqref{eq:sh-hloop} identifies these structures as well (see \cite{abb-schwarz-product} for the product and \cite{abouzaid-sh-viterbo} for the full BV structure).

 We will briefly explain how this computation can be done from a symplectic viewpoint, previewing the method used for general log Calabi--Yau surfaces.
 The complex torus can in some way serve as a local model for the general computation.
 We will describe in section \ref{sec:construction} a general method for finding ``nice'' Liouville structures on log Calabi--Yau surfaces.
 The main feature of such a ``nice'' structure is that it contains a contact-type hypersurface $\Sigma \subset (\C^\times)^n$ fibered by Lagrangian tori, such that the Reeb flow acts preserving the tori, and rotating each by some amount.
-Let $\Log : (\C^\times)^n \to \R^n$ be the standard torus fibration given by the logarithm map.
+Let $\Log : (\C^\times)^n \to \R^n$ be the standard torus fibration given in each coordinate by the logarithm of the absolute value.